One can get well-acquainted with the Tibetan (and Nepali) momo in Jackson Heights, Queens. It’s traveled a long road to get here.

 If not actually invented there, it is traditional to that place (i.e., historically eaten there, perhaps because the place was settled by immigrant group A two decades ago, or because a dish has long been served by a local institution so as to become a part of the area’s culinary landscape).

 For this reason, we count Middle Eastern food as “local” to Detroit and consider Ethiopian cuisine quintessential in Washington, D.C.
-And if we were to take the same reasoning to the hyperlocal level and consider Jackson Heights, the super diverse Queens neighborhood we’ve called home for seven-plus years, we’d be hard-pressed not to place the Tibetan momo at the top of our local-foods list.
+And if we were to take the same reasoning to the hyperlocal level and consider Jackson Heights, the super diverse Queens neighborhood we’ve called home since 2008, we’d be hard-pressed not to place the Tibetan momo at the top of our local-foods list.

 How did this happen?
 And, wait—